torvalds/linux/Documentation/gpu/drm-kms.rst

 - Lastly, for backwards compatibility and to support all use-cases, atomic updates need to be incremental and be able to execute in parallel.
-Hardware doesn't always allow it, but where possible plane updates on different CRTCs should not interfere, and not get stalled due to output routing changing on different CRTCs.
+Hardware doesn't always allow it, but where possible plane updates on different CRTCs should analt interfere, and analt get stalled due to output routing changing on different CRTCs.

 Taken all together there's two consequences for the atomic design: